notdtbell91/rea-deploy/README.md

 # Design Choices
 **CloudFormation**

 CloudFormation was chosen as an easy and consistent way to provision an EC2 instance and other required resources quickly in a repeatable way.
-It also allows for bootstraping of the configuration by a Configuration Management tool, such as Salt.
+It also allows for bootstrapping of the configuration by a Configuration Management tool, such as Salt.

 **Salt**